ngmaloney/hubopic/readme.md

 Adding Images
 -------------
 Create a folder in public/images and issue a pull request.
 Actively seeking image albums of puppies, kittens and yummy food.
+Please use the md5 sum of the image as its name.